LunarEngineer/LunarEngineer/README.md

 ## IEP For Everyone

-Everyone learns a little bit differently, and I'm saying that everyone *can* and I can help make that happen.
+Everyone learns a little bit differently, and I'm saying that *anyone can learn anything* and I can help make that happen.

 The way we're going to do that is: